 This could actually cause more damage as the bones could become lodged in his throat or gut.

-If you’re concerned that your dog has eaten chicken bones then the best thing to do is to call your vet for advice.
+If you’re concerned that your pet has eaten the bones then the best thing to do is to call your vet for advice.

 Should I give my dog bread if he eats chicken bones?

-There is an old wives’ tale that says you should give your dog bread if he eats chicken bones but this is not true.
+There is an old wives’ tale that says you should feed bread if your pet eats cooked bones but this is not true.

 In fact, giving your dog bread could actually make the situation worse as it could cause the bones to swell and block his digestive tract.

-What should I do if my dog has eaten chicken bones?
+What should I do if my dog eats the bones?

 If your dog has eaten chicken bones then the best thing to do is to call your vet for advice.

 They will be able to assess your dog and give you the best course of action.